ProxySQL/kubernetes/README.md

 ```
 helm install proxysql-cluster-controller ./proxysql-cluster-controller
 helm install proxysql-cluster-passive ./proxysql-cluster-passive

+...

+helm delete proxysql-cluster-controller proxysql-cluster-passive
 ```

 #### Deploy sidecar that connects to `proxysql-cluster-passive` (i.e. Cascaded ProxySQL)

 ```
 helm install proxysql-sidecar-cascade ./proxysql-sidecar-cascade
+helm delete proxysql-sidecar-cascade
 ```

 #### Install Ingress controller and add a TCP service to the ingress

+NOTE: This is only required if you want to connect to you local physical IP
+      and run commands within the Kubernetes ProxySQL Service

 ```
 minikube addons enable ingress